Saint David and Saint Mair

 Sunday 1st November

 Come and join us!

-Every Friday afternoon at 5.00 pm we will be having Eucharistic Adoration and Benediction.
-See the stream diary for more details.
+On Friday afternoon at 5.00 pm we will be having Eucharistic Adoration and Benediction.
+CLICK HERE TO JOIN THE ZOOM

-If you have the time may we encourage parishioners to join the weekly rosary Zoom each Thursday at 3.15 pm.
+Join us on Zoom at 3.00 pm on Thursdays.
 We need to pray for the poor and vulnerable who lives are being effected by the corona virus.
 If you don't have the link CLICK HERE TO JOIN ZOOM

 Parishioners wanting to make contributions for the Foodbank will need to deposit them at your local CO-OP.